Skip to main content

 1 row in set (0.02 sec)

-Example 4: Enable strict mode
+Example 4: Enable null_if_not_exist mode

 MySQL [test]> SELECT dict_mapping('dict', 'b1', true);

-ERROR 1064 (HY000): In strict mode, query failed if record not exist in dict table.
+ERROR 1064 (HY000): Query failed if record not exist in dict table.

 Example 5: If the dictionary table uses composite primary keys, all primary keys must be specified when querying.